richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 For this purpose, each standards document shall include the following invitation:

-	The IETF invites any interested party to bring to its attention any copyrights, patents or patent applications, or other proprietary rights which may cover technology that may be required to practice this standard.
-Please address the information to the IETF Executive Director.
+    The IETF invites any interested party to bring to its attention ...content elided to avoid confusion; please see section 10.4 of RFC 2026...
+    information to the IETF Executive Director.

 The following copyright notice and disclaimer shall be included in all ISOC standards-related documentation:

     Copyright (C) The Internet Society (date).
 All Rights Reserved.

-	This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implmentation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
-However, this document itself may not be modified in any way, such as by removing the copyright notice or references to the Internet Society or other Internet organizations, except as needed for the purpose of developing Internet standards in which case the procedures for copyrights defined in the Internet Standards process must be followed, or as required to translate it into languages other than English.

-	The limited permissions granted above are perpetual and will not be revoked by the Internet Society or its successors or assigns.

-	This document and the information contained herein is provided on an "AS IS" basis and THE INTERNET SOCIETY AND THE INTERNET ENGINEERING TASK FORCE DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+    This document and translations of it may be copied and furnished ...content elided to avoid confusion; please see section 10.4 of RFC 2026...
+    PARTICULAR PURPOSE.

 Where the IESG is aware at the time of publication of proprietary rights claimed with respect to a standards track document, or the technology described or referenced therein, such document shall contain the following notice:

-	The IETF has been notified of intellectual property rights claimed in regard to some or all of the specification contained in this document.
-For more information consult the online list of claimed rights.
+    The IETF has been notified of intellectual property rights ...content elided to avoid confusion; please see section 10.4 of RFC 2026...
+    of claimed rights.

 # Security Considerations